Bachelor of Theology, Master of Divinity, and Certificate in Pastoral Studies

 Students are not guaranteed to be assigned a work-study job.
 It is necessary to express your desire and intention informally with each supervisor, who has the authority to accept or decline.
 If a student is selected for the job, he will not receive wages but will be expected to fulfill 100 hours per semester at this job.
 The 100 hours qualifies a student for a lower room and board rate.
 Without work-study, the rate is $2995 per semester or $5990 per year.
 With work-study the rate lowers to $1995 or $3990 per year.

-A refundable $200 room deposit is required upon move-in to the dormitory.
-If a student decides to change rooms, a standard cleaning fee of $75 will be deducted automatically, and damages assessed.
+A $500 security deposit is due for all students upon moving in (for on-campus or graduate housing), and by the first day of classes for students who reside off-campus.
+If a student decides to change rooms in the dormitory, a standard cleaning fee of $75 will be deducted automatically, and damages assessed.

 Total Cost Per Program